 - Tentorium Meningioma: Located near where the brain connects to the brainstem, an area known as the tentorium cerebelli.

 The World Health Organization (WHO) classification of brain tumors is the most widely utilized tool in grading tumor types.
 The WHO classification scheme recognizes 15 variations of meningiomas according to their cell type as seen under a microscope.
-These variations are called meningioma subtypes; the technical term for these cell variations is histological subtypes.
+These variations are called meningioma subtypes – the technical term for these cell variations is histological subtypes.
+These histological subtypes are organized into three grades that generally reflects the rate of growth and likelihood of recurrence based on cytological features.

 World Health Organization (WHO) Meningioma Classifications

-Atypical meningiomas (which account for seven to eight percent of meningioma cases) exhibit increased tissue and cell abnormalities.
-These tumors grow at a faster rate than benign meningiomas and can invade the brain.
-Atypical meningiomas have a higher likelihood of recurrence than benign meningiomas.
+Atypical meningiomas (WHO grade II, which account for 18% of meningioma cases) exhibit increased tissue and cell abnormalities.
+These tumors grow at a faster rate than benign meningiomas and are often characterized by brain invasion.
+Atypical meningiomas have a higher likelihood of recurrence than benign meningiomas (WHO grade I).

-Malignant meningiomas show increased cellular abnormalities, and grow at a faster rate than benign and atypical meningiomas.
-Malignant meningiomas are the most likely to invade the brain, spread to other organs in the body and recur more often than the other two types.
+Malignant meningiomas (WHO grade III) show increased cellular abnormalities and grow at a faster rate than benign and atypical meningiomas.
+Malignant meningiomas are the most likely to invade the brain and recur more frequently than the other two subtypes.

 The genetic disorder Neurofibromatosis type 2 (NF2) is believed to put people at a higher risk of developing meningioma.
 Patients with NF2 also may be more likely to develop malignant or multiple meningiomas.

-Per the Brain Science Foundation, a number of studies have suggested a correlation between meningiomas and hormones.
-Such findings include the following:
+Per the Brain Science Foundation, a number of studies have suggested a correlation between meningiomas and hormones, such as the following:

-- The detection of such hormones as estrogen, progesterone and androgen in some meningiomas
+- The detection of estrogen, progesterone and androgen receptors in a significant number of meningiomas.

 Researchers are beginning to explore the possible connection between meningioma risk and the use of oral contraceptives and hormone-replacement therapy procedures.

 Because meningiomas commonly are slow-growing tumors, they often do not cause noticeable symptoms until they are quite large.
 Some meningiomas may remain asymptomatic for a patient's lifetime or be detected unexpectedly when a patient has a brain scan for unrelated symptoms.
 Presenting signs and symptoms depend on the size and location of the tumor.
-Symptoms of meningiomas may include any of the following:
+Symptoms of meningiomas may include:

 - Change in personality or behavior